-- Net assets with donor restrictions also include endowment funds subject to donor-imposed stipulations, which, as interpreted by the Board of Directors, according to the Uniform Prudent Management of Institutional Funds Act (UPMIFA) requirements, require the Organization to permanently maintain the fair value of the original gift as of the gift date.
+- Net assets with donor restrictions also include endowment funds subject to donor-imposed stipulations, which, as interpreted by the Board of Directors, according to the Uniform Prudent Management of Institutional Funds Act ("UPMIFA") requirements, require the Organization to permanently maintain the fair value of the original gift as of the gift date.
 The donors of these assets permit the Organization to spend a part of the income earned on these assets, which are subject to appropriation or expenditure, on certain programs.
-These net assets are permanent endowment funds being held by the Organization such that the Organization has a perpetual interest in the earnings. - Releases from net assets with donor restrictions during the years ended June 30, 2020 and 2019 were \$1,218,141 and \$1,473,725, respectively, for time restrictions and \$123,276 and \$100,000, respectively, for purpose restrictions.
-Net assets with donor restrictions consisted of time restrictions totaling \$1,218,252 and \$1,434,387, purpose restrictions for food distribution programs and endowment funds subject to appropriation or expenditure of \$148,318 and \$137,466, and endowment funds not subject to appropriation or expenditure of \$655,877 at June 30, 2020 and 2019.
+These net assets are permanent endowment funds being held by the Organization such that the Organization has a perpetual interest in the earnings. - Releases from net assets with donor restrictions during the years ended June 30, 2021 and 2020 were \$1,132,320 and \$1,218,141, respectively, for time restrictions and \$31,386 and \$123,276, respectively, for purpose restrictions.
+Net assets with donor restrictions consisted of time restrictions totaling \$571,600 and \$1,218,252, purpose restrictions for food distribution programs and endowment funds subject to appropriation or expenditure of \$1,905,052 and \$148,318, and endowment funds not subject to appropriation or expenditure of \$655,877 and \$655,877 at June 30, 2021 and 2020, respectively.

-Revenues and other support - Contributions and grants, including unconditional promises to give, recognized in accordance with Accounting Standards Codification ("ASC"), following the guidance described in Accounting Standards Update ("ASU") 2018-08 Topic 958, Not-for-Profit Entities, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, which was adopted on July 1, 2019.
+Revenues and other support - Contributions and grants, including unconditional promises to give are recognized in accordance with Accounting Standards Codification ("ASC"), following the guidance described in Accounting Standards Update ("ASU") 2018-08 Topic 958, Not-for-Profit Entities, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, which was adopted on July 1, 2019.
 Under this guidance revenue is considered available for the Organization's general programs unless specifically restricted by the donor.
 Amounts received that are restricted for future periods or restricted by the donor are reported as restricted contributions and increase net assets with donor restrictions.
-The Organization records special events revenue equal to the fair value of direct benefits to donors, and contribution income for the excess received when the event takes place.

 Contributions other than cash, including unconditional promises to give and donated materials with clearly measurable bases, are recorded at their estimated fair value at the date of receipt.
 Revenue from fees and grants from government agencies are recognized as they are earned through expenditure in accordance with the agreement.
+Conditional promises to give - that is, those with a measurable performance or other barrier and right of return - are not recognized until the conditions on which they depend have been met.